exbibyte/enhance/README.md

 Memory Management  - In Progress
 Script management  - To Do

-Current work is focused on lighting, rendering pipeline calculations, and  model file format refinement for animation.
+Current work is focused on concurrent data structures, lighting, rendering pipeline, and asset model file format.

 ## Dependencies: